grpc/grpc-go/README.md

 Constraints
 -----------
-The grpc package should only depend on standard Golang packages and a short list of exceptions.
+The grpc package should only depend on standard Go packages and a short list of exceptions.
 A new addition to the list requires a discussion with gRPC-Go authors and consultants.

 Documentation
 -------------